Freshly locally assembled tuktuks ready for registration and the road

 E-Bike Pilot Projekt in Uganda

 Since March 2022 atmosfair with its partners EURIST and FABIO is testing the use of E-Bikes as taxis in Jinja, Uganda within the scope of the African E-Bike project.
-With the 12 electric bicycles of the pilot subproject we want to find out how they stand the test of daily use and how large their CO2 emission savings are: how many kilometers do the drivers cover each day and how many trips by motorcycle, car or bus can the E-Bikes replace.
+With the 12 electric bicycles of the pilot subproject we want to find out how they stand the test of daily use, how large their CO2 emission savings are and how many kilometers the drivers cover each day.

 So called boda boda bicycle taxis with a passenger seat mounted on the rear rack have been used in East Africa for decades.
 Similar motorcycle taxis under the same name, faster and with less exhaustion for the driver have replaced the bicycle version to an increasing degree – at the expense of more air and environmental pollution.